March 9, 2020

 To migrate an existing Silverlight application, simply recompile its source code using OpenSilver.
 To do so, download and install the OpenSilver extension.
 Then, create a new project of type "OpenSilver", copy/paste your Silverlight code into that new project, and compile it.

-A "Silverlight Migration Accelerator Package" is available, which includes support and assistance to quickly get up and running.
+A "Silverlight Migration Support Plan" is available, which includes support and assistance to quickly get up and running.

 Some of the benefits of migrating using OpenSilver include a much lower total cost, the ability to reuse the current skills of your team, greater knowledge of the code by your team, greater efficiency after migration, and fewer risks of writing new bugs because the original code has already been tested and its bugs are already known.